-To get the inspirational juices going, we will begin the week with a visit to Florence and the Bargello Museum to see the amazing sculptures of the Italian Renaissance including works by Donatello, Michelangelo, and Della Robbia.
+To get inspiration from the Renaissance, we will begin the week with a visit to Florence and the Bargello Museum where we will see the amazing sculptures of Donatello, Michelangelo, and Della Robbia.
 On return to the studio, we spend our first five mornings working with a live model, doing figure studies in bas-relief, and small 3-D figure studies.
 In the afternoons, we will each work on a mid-size hollow built sculpture inspired by the artwork seen in Florence.
 This can either be a 3-D wall piece like the Della Robbias, or a sculpture in the round.

-We will do warm-up sketches with the model and sketches to develop your concept for your final sculpture.
+Firstly, we will do warm-up sketches with the model and sketches to develop the concept for the final sculpture.
 Each day, Lisa will work along with the students providing many opportunities for demonstrations of her sculpting techniques.
-Furthermore,she will show slides, and provide one-on-one feedback on construction, composition, and conceptual issues.
+Furthermore, she will show slides and provide one-on-one feedback on construction, composition, and conceptual issues.
 While your sculptures are being fired we will return again to Florence for a visit to the Academia to see Michelangelo’s David and his powerful “Slave” sculptures.

 Reinertson completed her MFA at UC Davis in 1984, studying with Robert Arneson, and Manuel Neri.
-She has taught figurative ceramic sculpture at several universities and colleges in California, and most recently at the San Francisco Art Institute.
-Her ceramic work has been in exhibitions and museums nationally and internationally, and is in several public and private collections including the Crocker Art Museum, the ASU Art Museum and the Mint Museum.
-Reinertson has completed over 20 public commissions in bronze.
-Recent exhibitions include her one-person show, “Edge of Extinction” at the Pence Gallery in Davis, and a three-person retrospective, “Large As Life” at the American Museum of Ceramic Art. www.lisareinertson.com
+She has taught figurative ceramic sculpture at several universities and colleges in California.
+Her ceramic work has been in exhibitions and museums nationally and internationally, and is in several public and private collections. www.lisareinertson.com